About

 • Transcend perfectionism.

-• Experience social safety and mirroring in playful ways.
+• Experience social safety and mirroring in playful and creative ways.

 • Laugh, play, cut-up, goof off, and relax.

 If you live in North or South Carolina, I’ll be able to work with you as your counselor.
 People in other states can access coaching and improv.
-By year’s end, I anticipate being able to practice counseling in many more states due to the Counseling Compact‘s implementation.
+In late 2025, I anticipate being able to practice counseling in many more states due to the Counseling Compact‘s implementation.

 WHY WORK WITH ME?